 Faith character.
 The Church of England identity is part of daily life and local connections, including regular church visits.
 Families should check they are comfortable with that aspect of school life.

-The school has strong indicators.
+The school has positive indicators, though the latest outcomes are more mixed than the previous dataset suggested.
 It was graded Good overall at the most recent inspection in November 2023, with early years judged Outstanding.
-Key stage 2 outcomes in 2024 were well above England averages, including 88% meeting the expected standard in reading, writing and maths.
+In the 2024-25 / 2025 key stage 2 dataset, 60% met the expected standard in reading, writing and maths combined.

 Admissions are coordinated by Devon and places are allocated using the published oversubscription rules for the relevant year of entry.
 Catchment and priority areas can change, so use Devon’s admissions guidance for the correct intake year and check the current policy before assuming eligibility.